MattHammond94/CV/README.md

 #### Arts University Bournemouth (September 2013 to June 2016)

 - BA (Hons) Animation Production
-- Worked in teams to create polished animated short films.
+- Worked in teams to create industry quality animated short films.
 - Creating animation requires immense attention to detail, rigorous tinkering and close collaboration in order to create a polished and functioning final piece of work.

 ## Hobbies